jsoapdoc/jsoapdoc-core/README.md

 Generated Documentation Location: The soap-docs.html file will be generated in the root of your project directory.
 Ensure your application has write permissions to this location.

-For reference documentation, see https://github.com/danilopichilli/jsoapdoc
+For reference documentation, see [jSOAPDoc](https://github.com/danilopichilli/jsoapdoc).

+This project uses [jSOAPDoc](https://github.com/danilopichilli/jsoapdochelper) for automatic SOAP documentation generation.